 We work to maintain a no-kill animal rescue.
 Some animals may come to us with health problems.
 We attend to those needs first.
 Others may come to us with emotional needs due to being mistreated or abandoned.
 We work to show the animal that it can again trust humans and human contact.
 There are occasionally extreme circumstances where we have to humanely euthanize an animal due to very severe injury or illness where recovery is not possible.
 We may also have to deal with a vicious animal that can not be socialized to a degree to be adoptable.
 These incidents are very rare but do happen.

 We do not have a central location where you can come to see the dogs and cats in our possession.
 We are a network of foster homes.
 At this time, we are in great need of new foster homes.
-All it takes to be a foster home is some yard space, some fencing, a dog house, a heat lamp and a little time each day for feeding and social time to help one or more of these residents make it through another winter.
+All it takes to be a foster home is some yard space, some fencing and/or leash walking time, and a little time each day for feeding and socializing to help one or more of these residents make the adjustments necessary to find their forever home.

 Whether or not you care to donate money, time or space, please be a responsible pet owner.
 Please have your pet spayed or neutered.
 This not only prevents unwanted puppies or kittens, it also improves the chances of a healthier, happier life.
 It eliminates the possibility of cancer in the reproductive organs.
 It can also improve attitude and personality.
 With no reason to roam, no reason to try to escape the back yard, cross busy streets or confront another our pets stay safe and happy.